Mindful Media Consumption

 Thomas Jefferson

-Dr Graham Davey, a British Psychologist who specializes in the effects of media violence on our psychological well-being states that negative news can significantly affect our mood, our perceived number of worries and our perceived areas of control.
-Further, following media violence and heartache doesn’t just affect our mood, but it also adversely effects the time that we could be spending in more meaningful activities that are good for our mental health.
+Dr Graham Davey, a British Psychologist specializing in media violence's effects on our psychological well-being, states that negative news can significantly affect our mood, perceived number of worries, and perceived areas of control.
+Further, following media violence and heartache doesn’t just affect our mood, but it also adversely affects the time that we could be spending on more meaningful activities that are good for our mental health.

 Here are some sure-fire ways that you can employ mindfulness to reduce the amount of negative news that you’re exposed to: